The 7 In-Position Major Scale Fingerings

-Each one of these 7 fingerings, sound like a C major scale, when used over a C chord.
+Each one of these 7 fingerings, sounds like a C major scale when used over a C chord.

-Each one of these 7 fingerings, sound like a D Dorian scale, when used over a Dm chord.
+Each one of these 7 fingerings, sounds like a D Dorian scale when used over a Dm chord.

-Each one of these 7 fingerings, sound like a E Phrygian scale, when used over an Em chord.
+Each one of these 7 fingerings, sounds like an E Phrygian scale when used over an Em chord.

-Each one of these 7 fingerings, sound like an F Lydian scale, when used over an F chord
+Each one of these 7 fingerings, sounds like an F Lydian scale when used over an F chord

 In other words: